 In exchange for environmental lessons, classrooms join Nature Consortium staff in the West Duwamish Greenbelt for service learning in forest restoration for 2-4 hours.
 Students will learn basic restoration techniques as well as how restoration connects to lessons learned in the classroom or field.

 Restoration will occur rain or shine and may include removing invasive plant species, spreading mulch, or planting native trees and shrubs.
 Students should dress for the weather and be prepared to get dirty!
 Nature Consortium provides all tools, gloves, granola bars, and a jug of water (bring refillable water bottles).
-More information about restoration can be found on our website under Programs-Forest Restoration.
+More information about restoration can be found here.

 Environmental Education Exchange Goals: